vgteam/libbdsg/docs/rst/tutorial.rst

         n1: TTGG
         n2: CCGT

-A map of the data can be generated using :func:`odgi.graph.to_gfa`.
+Since we are using :class:`bdsg.bdsg.ODGI`, a text representation of the data can be generated using :func:`bdsg.bdsg.ODGI.to_gfa`.

 .. code-block:: python